-Nominate An Outstanding Paper for the 2022 T.R.
+Nominate an Outstanding Paper for the 2023 T.R.
 Higgins Lectureship Award

 FOR IMMEDIATE RELEASE

-The winner will receive a $15,000 cash prize and be recognized as a keynote speaker at the 2022 NASCC: The Steel Conference, which will take place March 23-25 in Denver.
-The winner will also present his/her work at various prestigious professional events throughout the year.
+In addition to taking home a $15,000 cash prize, the T.R.
+Higgins Lectureship Award winner will present a keynote address at the 2023 NASCC: The Steel Conference in Charlotte, N.C., April 12 to 14.
+The winner will also present his/her work, upon request, at various prestigious professional events throughout the year.

 How to submit a nomination:

-Email your nomination package to Rachel Jordan at AISC: firstname.lastname@example.org.
-(Please contact her if you'd prefer to submit your nomination by mail.)
+Email your nomination package to Martin Downs at AISC: firstname.lastname@example.org.
+(Please contact him directly if you'd prefer to submit your nomination by mail.)

 All nominations must include the following: